8.1.1 Intentional Program Violation (IPV) Overview

 3. Intentionally committed any act that constitutes a violation of state or federal law.

 To determine whether to impose an IPV penalty, the IPV must have been committed on or after November 1, 2012.
 An applicant does not have to receive payments or services prior to the agency imposing an IPV penalty.
+If an individual commits an IPV during the application process and prior to eligibility determination, the agency can still impose an IPV penalty.

 · Concealing or intentionally not reporting unearned income or assets;

-· Failing to disclose/report non-Wisconsin residency;
+· Intentionally not disclosing non-Wisconsin residency;

-History: Release 21-01; Release 13-01.
+History: Release 25-01; Release 21-01; Release 13-01.